dd010101/vyos-jenkins/readme.md

 sed -i 's~cpu /= 2~cpu = 3~' scripts/check-qemu-install
 ```

-More cores don't increase speed, the test is single threas anyway, it usually uses <2 cores and thus 3 is more than
+More cores don't increase speed, the test is single thread anyway, it usually uses <2 cores and thus 3 is more than
 enough.
 More cores will not speed up the test - it will only make the test fail due to OOM
 inside the test virtual machine.